martin-t/cvars/README.md

 ![Total lines](https://tokei.rs/b1/github/martin-t/cvars)
 ![Lines of comments](https://tokei.rs/b1/github/martin-t/cvars?category=comments)

 Cvars (*console variables* or *configuration variables*) are a way to store settings which the user might want to change at runtime without restarting.
-They are inspired by the idSoftware family of game engines but they can be useful outside games.
+They are inspired by the idSoftware family of game engines (Doom, Quake) but they can be useful outside games.

 **TL;DR**: Set and get struct fields based on the field's name as a string.